 - Cash (not too much, there are ATM machines everywhere

 Pop your email here & get the original Broke Backpacker Bible for FREE.

 Final Thoughts on What to Pack for Vegas

-Just focus on the essentials, and be ready to go with the flow.
-You can never be 100% sure of what to expect when it comes to the best of Las Vegas trips!
-And, if necessary, remember the famous motto: what happens in Vegas, stays in Vegas.
+Focus on the essentials, and be ready to go with the flow.
+You can never be 100% sure of what to expect when it comes to traveling in Las Vegas, packing the right stuff is a good way to manage the curve balls life inevitably throws our way.

 Have an amazing time and please try to be responsible along the way as you let loose.